tenstorrent/tt-metal/tests/sweep_framework/README.md

 ### Usage

-**NOTE: The environment variable ELASTIC_PASSWORD must be set to connect to the Elasticsearch database which is used to store and retrieve test data.**
+**NOTE: The environment variables ELASTIC_USERNAME and ELASTIC_PASSWORD must be set to connect to the Elasticsearch database which is used to store and retrieve test data.**

 To run the test vector generator: